MicrosoftDocs/iis-docs/iis/media/iis-media-services/content-protection-in-silverlight.md

 ---
-title: "Content Protection in Silverlight | Microsoft Docs"
+title: "Content Protection in Silverlight"
 author: rick-anderson
-description: "The Content Protection in Silverlight white paper provides an overview of how Microsoft® Silverlight™ not only enables you to offer a wide-range of digital c..." ms.author: iiscontent
+description: "The Content Protection in Silverlight white paper provides an overview of how Microsoft® Silverlight™ not only enables you to offer a wide-range of digital c..." ms.date: 05/07/2010 ms.assetid: 9aa6a6c8-69eb-4f8c-9f94-dfac53889981 msc.legacyurl: /learn/media/iis-media-services/content-protection-in-silverlight msc.type: authoredcontent
-manager: soshir
-ms.date: 05/07/2010
-ms.topic: article
-ms.assetid: 9aa6a6c8-69eb-4f8c-9f94-dfac53889981
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/iis-media-services/content-protection-in-silverlight
-msc.type: authoredcontent
 ---